sarayun932/Food-Trend-Analysis-From-Automated-Collection-to-Machine-Learning/README.md

 # Food Trend Analysis: From Automated Collection to Machine Learning

 ## Overview
 This project tracks food and beverage search trends over time, using Google Trends as a proxy for consumer interest.
-It was built in four progressive stages — each adding a new layer of analytical depth on top of the same core dataset — moving from raw data collection, to visualization, to deeper pattern analysis, to statistical/ML-based pattern discovery.
+It was built in six progressive stages — each adding a new layer of analytical depth on top of the same core dataset — moving from raw data collection, to visualization, to deeper pattern analysis, to statistical/ML-based pattern discovery, to a validated business framework, to an AI-connected automated reporting workflow.

 The guiding question throughout: **what can search behavior tell us about emerging consumer trends in the food industry, and how much of what we see is a real signal versus noise?**